panzerdp/dmitripavlutin.com/content/posts/102-learn-javacript/index.md

 * [Head First JavaScript Programming](https://www.amazon.com/Head-First-JavaScript-Programming-Brain-Friendly/dp/144934013X)
 * [You Don't Know JS Book Series](https://www.amazon.com/gp/bookseries/B01N9EBP9V)

-However, it's not enough only to read the book.
+It's not enough only to read the book.
 You need a way to retain the information.
-I use these practices to solidify knowledge during reading:
+I use these practices to solidify knowledge while reading.

-1. Note important ideas in a notebook
-2. Play with the JavaScript code snippets in a REPL

-While reading, write notes of important ideas in a notebook.
+First, *write notes of important ideas in a notebook* while reading.
 That's efficient because when you note the idea, you think more about it and retain better.
+Repetition is the mother of skill.

-Here's a page with notes I had taken when reading "JavaScript: The Definitive Guide":
+A page with notes I had taken when reading "JavaScript: The Definitive Guide":

 ![Writing notes when learning JavaScript](./images/notebook.jpg)

-Another productive practice is to play with the code snippets you encounter in an online JavaScript editor, for example in [jsitor](https://jsitor.com/).
+Second, *play with the code snippets* you encounter in an online JavaScript editor, for example in [jsitor](https://jsitor.com/) or [codesandbox](https://codesandbox.io/).

 ### 2.2 Video courses